 In defense of zero structure whatsoever.
 Anyone who calls themself a writer is a dick.
 Me included.
 The pen is a phallic extension of the mind.

 I’m a lazy writer.
-I don’t make so much effort to understand parts of speech or narrative structure or anything that makes written communication coherent.
+I don’t make much effort to understand parts of speech or narrative structure or anything that makes written communication coherent.
 When I do I feel foolish.